JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

        license="Creative Commons Attribution-Share Alike 4.0"
        author="Bradleyzm"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Feijoada_à_brasileira_-02.jpg/1280px-Feijoada_à_brasileira_-02.jpg">

-For both Hoppin’ John and _feijoada completa_, what was originally a means for survival became a meal for prosperity and celebration, as well as a symbol of unity across racial lines.
-However, that’s an overly simplistic view of a complex issue.
-Southern cooking especially can only be viewed as culturally unifying at the surface level.
-In reality, there is still much tension in questions of representation, ownership, class, race and identity in Southern food and <span eid="Q555997"> Soul Food,</span> with white perspectives usually being unjustly prioritized over Black ones. [^ref177] [^ref178]
 <param ve-image
        label="P & C Soul Food Deli, Shreveport, Louisiana" description="P & C Soul Food Deli, Shreveport, Louisiana"